JeremyTallant/deep-learning-challenge/README.md

 * `Models` folder that contains four individual model folders (`1`, `2`, `3`, and `4`) that contain the models saved every 5 epochs and the final model in HDF5 format.
 * `Notebooks` folder that contains the four notebooks: the initial model notebook and three optimization notebooks.
 * `README.md` file that provides a summary of the project and instructions on how to reproduce the results.
+## Instructions for Reproducing the Results
+**Note: The notebooks were created and tested using Google Colab.
+Some package installations and paths may need to be modified if running in a different environment.**
+1. Clone the repository to your local machine.
+2. Navigate to the project directory in the command line.
+3. Ensure that the necessary dependencies are installed by running pip install -r requirements.txt.
+4. Navigate to the notebooks directory and run AlphabetSoupCharity.ipynb in your preferred IDE to preprocess the data and train the initial deep learning model.
+The final model will be saved as AlphabetSoupCharity.h5 in the models directory.
+5. If you wish to optimize the model, navigate to the notebooks directory and run AlphabetSoupCharity_Optimization.ipynb.
+The final optimized model will be saved as AlphabetSoupCharity_Optimization.h5 in the models directory.
+Note: There are multiple optimization notebooks to try out, such as `AlphabetSoupCharity_Optimization2.ipynb`, and `AlphabetSoupCharity_Optimization3.ipynb`.
 ## References
 IRS.
 Tax Exempt Organization Search Bulk Data Downloads. [https://www.irs.gov/](https://www.irs.gov/charities-non-profits/tax-exempt-organization-search-bulk-data-downloads)